Regeneration and degeneration:

 Bull World Health Organ.
 1970;43(5):651-61.
 The influence of sex, age, synthetic oestrogens, progestogens and oral contraceptives on the excretion of urinary tryptophan metabolites.
 Moursi GE, Abdel-Daim MH, Kelada NL, Abdel-Tawab GA, Girgis LH.

 Int J Dev Neurosci.
 2007 Dec;25(8):499-508.
 Signal transduction pathways associated with ATP-induced proliferation of cell progenitors in the intact embryonic retina.
-Nunes PH, Calaza Kda C, Albuquerque LM, Fragel-Madeira L, Sholl-Franco A, Ventura AL.
+Nunes PH, Calaza Kda C, Albuquerque LM, Fragel-Madeira L, Sholl-Franco A,

 Mikrobiyol Bul.
 2006 Oct;40(4):325-32.
 [Histologic demonstration of adrenal macrophages as a member of mononuclear phagocytic system in guinea pig models] [Article in Turkish] Ozbek A, Ozbek E.